hzeller/bant/README.md

     * `-e` print AST, but only for files that had syntax errors.
  * `lib-headers` for each header exported with `hdrs = [...]` in libraries, report which library that is (two columns, easy to `grep` or `awk` over).
+ * `genrule-outputs` like `lib-headers`, but shows all the generated files and which genrule created it.
  * `dwyu` Depend on What You Use (DWYU): Determine which dependencies are needed in `cc_library()`, `cc_binary()`, and `cc_test()` targets.
    Greps through their declared sources to find which headers they include.